 - Combine lemon juice with minced garlic and melted butter.
 Place into a large plastic or glass bowl (or large glass baking dish)

 - Remove wings from grill and place it into one of the specified containers above.
 Pour lemon mixture on top and toss to coat.

-- Return wings to grill and cook for another 10 minutes, turning as needed.
+- Return wings to grill and cook for another 10 minutes or so, turning as needed.
 When the internal temperature reaches 180 degrees F., remove from grill and serve.